Commercial Real Estate in Bucks County PA — What This Market Actually Looks Like

 Pennsylvania commercial leases are not standardized.
 Everything is negotiated.
 The most important terms to understand and negotiate before you sign:

-Base rent and rent escalations.
-Most commercial leases include annual rent escalations — typically 2–3% or CPI-adjusted.
+Base rent and rent escalations — most commercial leases include annual rent escalations of 2 to 3% or CPI-adjusted.
 On a 5-year lease, a 3% annual escalation means your rent in year 5 is 16% higher than year 1.
-Understand the total committed payment over the full lease term, not just the first year's monthly cost.
+Understand the total committed payment over the full lease term.

-NNN charges in Bucks County.
-Triple-net charges in Bucks County suburban retail and flex typically run $3–$6/sq ft/yr in addition to base rent.
-In borough commercial, CAM structures are often simpler but still need to be understood.
+NNN charges — triple-net charges in Bucks County suburban retail and flex typically run $3 to $6 per square foot per year in addition to base rent.
 Ask the landlord for the actual NNN reconciliation from the last two years — not just the estimated monthly amount.

-Permitted use clause.
-Your lease should specify your permitted use broadly enough to accommodate reasonable business evolution.
+Permitted use clause — negotiate for broad enough language to accommodate reasonable business evolution.
 A permitted use clause that says "retail sale of women's clothing" restricts you from adding a coffee bar or expanding product categories.
-Negotiate for "retail and service business" or a similarly broad description unless there's a reason for specificity.

 Zoning in Bucks County — Why 54 Municipalities Makes This More Complex Than Anywhere Else